jaykhan-dev/jkvp/docs/blog/programming/vuejs.md

 ### Vue Router
 [Vue Router docs](https://router.vuejs.org/)

 The official router for Vue JS.
 A single page app requires a different kind of routing system than the traditional method of loading a new page for each link.
 In SPA's, there is only one page that gets loaded but the DOM can be manipulated with JavaScript.
-This is great if you want a site that feels liek a **real time** application, similar to [AJAX](https://www.w3schools.com/xml/ajax_intro.asp).
+This is great if you want a site that feels like a **real time** application, similar to [AJAX](https://www.w3schools.com/xml/ajax_intro.asp).

 ### Vite
 [Vite Docs](https://vitejs.dev/)